 I am heartened to know I am hardly alone.
 Adrian Chen of Gawker writes that “people who wear Google Glass in public are assholes,” because they “are demanding social interaction on [their] wholly weird and unsettling terms.”
 Earlier, Mark Hurst put it really well when he said that “the most important Google Glass experience is not the user experience—it’s the experience of everyone else.”

 Some Glass critics fear that people will use the device to surreptitiously record their surroundings.
 That’s not what riles me.
-It’s already easy to surreptitiously record people, and the glasses have a light that indicates when a recording is being made.
+It’s already easy to surreptitiously record people, and the glasses make it pretty clear when a recording is being made.
 Instead, I’m turned off by the overall statement Glass wearers will be making.
 We all know what it’s like to be in a conversation with someone who is fiddling with a mobile phone (a device that provoked hostility, too, when it first appeared; to use one in public seemed tantamount to shouting “I am extremely important!”).
 And people can tune out of conversations in any number of other ways.
 But at least you can tell when it’s happening.
 You still can look them squarely in both eyes and know when they’re looking at you, when their brains are actually registering you in all your other-ness.
 It’s cheesy to say the eyes are the portal to the soul, but the gist is right.
 When you’re going about your day, in the checkout line, stepping into elevators, whatever, it’s nice to look people in the eye and let them look into yours, if only for a moment of elemental human interaction.
 Tell me why you must put a computer in the middle of that?

 P.S.
 I realize that some of my objections could be obviated in an even more futuristic scenario: if Google Glass could be miniaturized and fit into contact lenses.
 If it were possible to wear Google Glass without anyone else knowing, at least the act of Glass-wearing would not be shoved in other people’s faces.
 That would be better than the uncanny valley Glass is in now—where it’s meant to have a slyly unobtrusive design but still is the elephant on your face.